 Dying Light: The Beast Review | Is it worth it?

-Dying light: The Beast is an open world game with a mixture of action survival horror where you play as "Kyle Crane" who has been a victim of "Baron " who does brutal experiments on you for years, and you finally escape.
-The trauma stays inside you and you want to take a revenge as the zombie DNA is fighting your human nature, and it is getting difficult for you to control yourself.
-There is one problem, your Beast gets out of control, and you are not yourself so first you need to control your beast mode so you can guide it to redeem yourself.
+Dying light: The Beast is an action adventure Open- world game with a mix of survival horror in it and you play as "Kyle Crane" who has been used as a test subject-"Baron" tests on you for years, until now.
+You wanted revenge.”
+The trauma is boiling up inside you and it makes you want to take a bloody revenge on these people, as the zombie genome-mind is at war with your human psyche – you’re finding it harder adn harder to hold yourself back!
+Only one catch, that your Beast goes out of control and you are not the Disable person so now You will have to learn to control your beast mode so then can take it where to redeem.

 Also check related article: Dying Light: The Beast (2025) – Release Date, Gameplay, Story, Co-op & Everything You Need to Know